Physics informed neural networks for continuum micromechanics: Conclusion and outlook

 Several numerical examples were given.
 The first example showed the accuracy of the standard PINN approach on a homogeneous plate.
 The BFGS optimizer was able to find appropriate weights for the PINN to yield state of the art precision.
 In a second experiment, the PINN approach was tested qualitatively on an inhomogeneous plate with a single inclusion.
 The PINN was able to qualitatively resolve the underlying tensorial fields.
 The highest errors appeared in the phase transition zone.
 To handle this problem, an adaptive collocation point sampling algorithm was tested.
 To further simplify the underlying BVP, a domain decomposition algorithm was introduced.
-Comparisons of the standard PINN, the CPINN and adaptive PINN and CPINN algorithms showed, that the CPINN approach using regular sampling yielded the highest accuracy.
-Finally, the performance of CPINN on a real-world $\mu$CT-scan of WPC was investigated.
+Comparisons of the standard PINN, the \ah{cPINN} and adaptive PINN and \ah{cPINN} algorithms showed, that the \ah{cPINN} approach using regular sampling yielded the highest accuracy. \rv{The adaptive algorithm seems to introduce difficulties for the optimization method used.
+While the performance was better for low numbers of collocation points, it disoriented for finer grids.} Finally, the performance of \ah{cPINN} on a real-world $\mu$CT-scan of WPC was investigated.
 Here it was shown, that there is an optimal number of domain splits, which rendered a trade-off between localization of the problem, thus simplifying the nonlinear solution fields, and the rising complexity of the loss function, thus complicating the optimization process.
-The CPINN was able to resolve the complex stress, displacement and energy fields.
+The \ah{cPINN} was able to resolve the complex stress, displacement and energy fields.